ryanburnette/grunt-shopify-theme/README.md

 > Compile assets from any organizational structure into a valid Shopify theme.

-In order to deploy a Shopify theme, the theme assets must be organized into the conventional five directories with certain files contained within each.
+In order to deploy a Shopify theme, the theme assets must be organized into Shopify's conventional directorie structure.
 This structure may not be the most desirable for the theme developer's workflow.
-This grunt task allows the developer to specify multiple sources for each type of Shopify theme asset so the proper theme is compiled into a deployment subdirectory when the grunt task runs.
+This grunt task allows Shopify theme developers to organize their sources files how ever they choose.
+The task organizes the theme into the required deployment structure.

-Only files which do not exist in their current form in the deployment directory are copied.
-This helps keep the job light when the deployment directory is being watched by a Shopify theme uploader.
+When the task runs, only the files which have changed are copied.
+This keeps the task light when working with large themes.

 ## Getting Started
-This plugin requires Grunt `~0.4.0`
+This plugin requires Grunt `0.4.0` or newer

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: